 MELISSA WORD is a dance artist based in Atlanta, Georgia.
 Her body-based research is a persistent pleasure-seeking, investigating where trauma, power, and desire live and collide in the body.
 She is a teaching artist with the Woodruff Arts Center and Boys and Girls Club of Metro Atlanta, working with children to facilitate self-discovery through creative movement.
 In 2013 she founded KIN, a mobile performance series in Birmingham, Alabama, as a platform for emerging Southern artists to present work, experiment, and engage with contemporary practices in their community.
 She has guest-lectured and choreographed at the University of North Carolina at Charlotte, where she also graduated with honors in 2011.

-ANICKA AUSTIN is an artist currently researching what it means to fuse healing modalities (i.e. yogic principles and color psychology) with deeply personal narrative in order to create environments of healing through physical movement, color and costume design.
+ANICKA AUSTIN is an artist currently researching what it means to fuse wellness modalities (i.e. yogic principles and color psychology) with deeply personal narrative in order to create holistic environments through physical movement, color and costume design.
 Her work has been presented by Elevate Atlanta, The Lucky Penny and Fulton County Arts and Culture, and exhibited at Gallery 72, Abernathy Arts Center, West End Performing Arts Center and 368 Ponce.
 Her research on sensuality as a vehicle for navigating daily life was presented at Critical Junctures: The Work of Art conference at Emory University.

 CORIAN ELLISOR has worked in a variety of dance communities locally and abroad, including: Atlanta, Houston, Florida, Massachusetts, Arkansas, North Carolina, Guatemala and Sweden.
 Corian is a dance and performance artist, teacher, choreographer and drag artist.
 He thrives on human interaction and forging relationships through art.
 Corian has choreographed over 40 dances.
 His work has been presented twice at the American College Dance Festival and awarded a coveted spot in the Gala performance.
 He has produced eight evening length dance concerts including: The Atlanta Queer Dance Festival, WikiDance, Be(a)stie, Coming Out Party, It Takes a Village, See You Soon, Identified, and BAES.
 Corian's awards and honors include: the choreography award at the University of Houston, 2012 Walthall Fellowship through WonderRoot, “Top 20 people to watch in 2013" by Creative Loafing Atlanta, 2014 Art on the Beltline grant, and Work Room residency with The Lucky Penny.